Updated on Jan 04, 2021

 Some microphones on our list, like the Blue Yeti, offer the ability to change the polar pattern as needed.
 This is an awesome feature because it lets you limit the captured audio by using Cardiod mode when you’re alone, but you’ll still have the option to expand the input in other settings.
 With condenser microphones, it is essential to limit the audio where you can.

-As much as we talk about the technical specs and engineering in each of these USB microphones, it all comes down to how they sound and perform.
+As much as we talk about the technical specs and engineering in the best USB microphones, it all comes down to how they sound and perform.
 One mistake we’ve seen a lot of people make is they find one microphone has better resolution than the other that was recommended to them, so they figure it’s a good purchase.
 What they don’t consider is some of the other factors, like sensitivity.
 A condenser microphone could have the best resolution rates but without high sensitivity your audio is not going to have the level of depth we expect.

 The only honest way to know if a microphone is good is to record different samples and record comparisons.
 Here at Musician Nerd we pride ourselves in staying up to date on every popular microphone that enters the market.
 Beyond that, we give special considerations to the more affordable and less known brands in an effort to not just offer exposure but find genuine hidden gems in the audio scene.